milojkovic/WordPress-Theme-from-Scratch/README.txt

 - I implemented SMTP functionality instead of the basic PHP mailer to avoid emails going to spam, as WordPress uses a server that is not properly configured.
 - I created a small shortcode to pull the latest CPT (Custom Post Types) and demonstrated how it works.
 - Finally, I developed a custom search feature for CPT cars.
+- Create form and connect to the API.
+If the correct user and pass are entered, the token will be stored into the cookies

 ---------------------------------------------------------------------